Estimating the tail index of Pareto-type distributions from geometric records: Conclusions and future work

 \begin{itemize} \item In the present paper, all geometric records contribute equally to the estimator.
 A natural refinement would be to assign higher weights to geometric near-records associated with the most recent records, which are more likely to lie deeper in the tail.
-While this modification does not affect the exact Pareto case, it may improve performance for Pareto-type distributions, since observations corresponding to the first records may not yet belong to the tail, and should therefore receive less weight in the estimation.
+While this modification may be suboptimal for the exact Pareto case, it may improve performance for other Pareto-type distributions, since observations corresponding to the first records may not yet belong to the tail, and should therefore receive less weight in the estimation.
 A thorough study is required both to provide guidelines for the choice of the weights and to establish the asymptotic properties of the resulting estimators.

 \item Another potential improvement of our estimator would be to use an adaptive choice of $\delta$.
-The number of geometric records depends both on $\delta$ and on the underlying distribution, so fixing $\delta$ in advance may not be optimal.
-Allowing $\delta$ to vary as new records are observed could help regulate the number of geometric records collected over time, increasing it when more information is needed or reducing it when the sampling cost becomes too high.
+Allowing $\delta$ to vary as records are observed could help regulate the number of geometric records collected over time. \end{itemize}

-\item The estimator proposed in \cite{Gouet12} for the parameter of the exponential distribution can also be applied, via a logarithmic transformation, to estimate the Pareto tail index.
-Its consistency has been established for the exponential case in \cite{Gouet19}, but its asymptotic behavior under general exponential-type distributions has not yet been established.
-We plan to study its properties in detail and compare it with the estimator proposed here. \end{itemize}